Program that individualizes care and promotes a safe place for healing and wellness.

 Putting components together

-After implementation, length of stay (LOS) decreased by an average of two days bringing the once higher than average LOS for children with special needs below the average.
+After implementation, length of stay (LOS) decreased by an average of two days bringing the once higher than average LOS for children with special needs below average.
 This decrease in LOS may be a result of performing tests and treatments in a timely manner without delay due to effective patient management through the BEE Mindful program.

-The hospital saw an increase in Press Ganey patient experience scores related to the question "Staff addressing Personal Needs" by 4.3 percent.
+The hospital saw an increase in Press Ganey patient experience scores related to the question "Staff addressing Personal Needs" by 4.3%.
 Families also expressed thankfulness and relief as they experienced the positive impact of the BEE Mindful program for their child.
 McMahon says the program has made a world of difference for everyone involved, not only for the patients and families, but for the staff as well.

 Jennifer Simonetti, M.S.N., RN, CPN, and Sharon Goodman, M.A., RN-BC, CPNP, are assistant directors of nursing at Cohen Children's Medical Center in New Hyde Park, New York.
 Send questions or comments.